openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following request parameters that can be supplied in an Authorization Request:

 * `wallet_issuer`: OPTIONAL.
 JSON String containing the Wallet's identifier.
 The Credential Issuer can use the discovery process defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints, using `wallet_issuer` value as an Issuer Identifier referred to in [@!SIOPv2].
-RECOMMENDED in Dynamic Credential Request.
+This is RECOMMENDED in Dynamic Credential Requests.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
-RECOMMENDED in Dynamic Credential Request.
+This is RECOMMENDED in Dynamic Credential Requests.
 * `issuer_state`: OPTIONAL.
 String value identifying a certain processing context at the Credential Issuer.
 A value for this parameter is typically passed in a Credential Offer from the Credential Issuer to the Wallet (see (#credential_offer)).
 This request parameter is used to pass the `issuer_state` value back to the Credential Issuer.

 Note: When processing the Authorization Request, the Credential Issuer MUST take into account that the `issuer_state` is not guaranteed to originate from this Credential Issuer in all circumstances.
 It could have been injected by an attacker.

 ### Pushed Authorization Request